informalsystems/atomkraft/README.md

 **Key Atomkraft features** that allow to address the above concerns:

-- Push-button automation of local testnet creation (fully customizable)
+- Push-button, but fully customizable, automation of local testnet creation
-- Clean, fully customizable path from test case generation to its execution on the local testnet
+- Clean, fully customizable trajectory from test case generation to its execution on the local testnet
 - Automatic generation of massive test suites from compact TLA+ models possible
-- Easy execution of test cases generated via other means (e.g. BDD, PBT) possible
+- Easy execution of test cases generated via other means (e.g. manual, BDD, PBT) possible
 - Anytime ready-to-integrate regression test suite in the form of a standard Pytest project
 - Ready-to-execute standard test suites for important Cosmos SDK modules (coming soon!)
 - Generation of reports and dashboards for presentation and analysis of testing results (coming soon!)